Winona State University

-No credit given for Literature because a survey course in literature is an option, but not required, to fulfill the "Humanities and Fine Arts" requirement.
+No credit given for Literature because a survey course in literature is an option, but not required, to fulfill the "Humanities," "Human Diversity," "People/Environment," and "Global Perspectives" requirements.

 3. Foreign LanguageNO

-No credit given for Foreign Language because language study is only an option in the "Humanities and Fine Arts" requirement.
+No credit given for Foreign Language because language study is only an option in the "Humanities and Fine Arts" and "Global Perspective" requirements.

 4. U.S. Government or HistoryNO

-No credit given for Economics because a course in economics is an option, but not required, to fulfill the "History and the Social and Behavioral Sciences" requirement.
+No credit given for Economics because a course in economics is an option, but not required, to fulfill the "History and the Social and Behavioral Sciences," and the "People/Environment" requirements.

 No credit given for Mathematics because the "Mathematics/Logical Reasoning" requirement may be satisfied by courses with little college-level math content.